-This section is aimed at landowners, forestry professionals and members of the public who are interested in managing existing woodlands or creating new woodlands, and want to find out more about grant support for forestry activities, getting consent for tree felling or woodland management.
+Our support and regulations content is aimed at landowners, forestry professionals and members of the public who are interested in managing existing woodlands or creating new woodlands, and want to find out more about grant support for forestry activities, getting consent for tree felling or woodland management.

-UK Forestry Standard Compliance Procedures
+UK Forestry Standard compliance procedures

 They'll not replace existing procedures, but will be undertaken alongside them or where legal procedures do not exist.
 Non-compliance with the UKFS could result in a warning letter with mitigation measures or the suspension or revocation of permissions.